wavemaker/docs/website/blog/2021-12-08-wavemaker9x-end-of-support.md

 ---
-title: "Announcement about Ending Support of WaveMaker 9.x Projects"
+title: "Announcement about Ending Support of WaveMaker 9 Projects"
 author: Swetha Kundaram
 ---

-The End of Support (EOS) stage marks the official withdrawal of support for projects of WaveMaker 9.x versions.
+The End of Support (EOS) stage marks the official withdrawal of support for WaveMaker 9.x projects.

 WaveMaker app development generates Angular code, as Angular marks the official withdrawal of the previous Angular versions, including AngularJS and Angular 1.x.
 Therefore, WaveMaker will be ending the support of WaveMaker 9.x projects that use AngularJS and Angular 1.x by 31 Dec 2021, as [Angular announced](https://docs.angularjs.org/misc/version-support-status).
 The update is primarily focused on improving performance, security, and bug fixes.